HarrisonHemstreet/TIL-2023/til.md

 from the live db into the dev db.
 Both should have the same encrypted password which means I should be able to use the same unencrypted password I used on the live site.
+3. I need to remember these two queries:
+* select * from globalrems.serverconfig;
+^^ this one is for knowing which db belongs to which url
+* select * from globalrems.dbconfig;
+TODO: